kcc-community/kcc-grants/Polrare.md

           Polrare is a platform which provides all the necessary features and services to create, explore and monetize NFTs in the virtual world

           - Project Details
-          List of Project : Polrare Token, Polrare Marketplace (Auction, Rent, Buy, Sell), Polrare  Musuem, Polrare Builder, Polrare Game Survival.
+          List of Project : Polrare Token, Polrare Marketplace (Auction, Rent, Buy, Sell), VR  Musuem, Builder, Game Survival.
-      Website : www.polrare.co
+          - Website : www.polrare.co
-      Platform : Before this our team plan on a development in Ethereum until we found out that KCC is still fresh and new.
+          - Platform : Before this our team plan on a development in Ethereum until we found out that KCC is still fresh and new.

 ## 👥Team